Forests of the Iberian Peninsula: Fir forests

-The silver fir (Abies alba) is found on the cool, deep-soiled slopes of the flanks of the Pyrenees, from Navarre to Montseny, forming pure fir woods or, more often, mixed forests with beech trees.
-The most important areas are in Lleida (Lérida), with 170 square kilometres.
-It extends from 700 to 1700 meters elevation, but its main areas are localized in more humid and dark valleys; these forests are dark, with acidic soil, due to the decomposition of the needles of evergreens.
-At higher elevations they are often replaced by black pine (Pinus uncinata).
+The silver fir (Abies alba) is found on the cool, deep-soiled slopes of the flanks of the Pyrenees, from Navarre to Montseny, forming pure fir woods or, more often, growing alongside beech trees.
+The most important areas are in Lleida (Lérida), covering 170 square kilometres.
+The fir forest extends from 700 to 1700 meters elevation, but its main areas are localized in more humid and dark valleys; these forests are dark, with acidic soil, due to the decomposition of the needles of evergreens.
+At higher elevations, they are often replaced by black pine (Pinus uncinata).
 These fir forests sometimes contain maples (Acer pseudoplatanus) and their undergrowth is very similar to that of the beech forest.
-Like these, they are distinctly Euro-Iberian.
+Like beeches, firs are distinctly Euro-Iberian.

 The Mediterranean region

-The Mediterranean region occupies the rest of the peninsula (the greater part of it), as well as the Balearic Islands.
-The principal characteristic of the region is the existence of a quite lengthy period of summer drought, which may last anywhere from 2 to 4 months, but which, regardless of length, is always quite distinct.
+The large Mediterranean region occupies the rest of the peninsula, as well as the Balearic Islands.
+The principal characteristic of the region is the existence of a lengthy period of summer drought, which may last anywhere from 2 to 4 months, but which, regardless of length, is always quite distinct.
 Rainfall can range from 1500 mm to less than 350 mm.
 Temperatures range from regions that have no frost for many years to those that reach -20 °C, or even lower, every winter.

-If one ignores, for the moment, the influence of the mountains, the typical Mediterranean peninsular forest is made up of evergreen trees: oak forests, cork oaks, wild olives, juniper, and so on.
-These are accompanied or replaced in the warmer regions and eroded by forests of Aleppo pine (Pinus halepensis) and in areas of sandy ground and fixed sand dunes by juniper and stone pine forests.
-Exceptions to the rule are the more arid region in the southeast, the lower regions of the provinces of Murcia and Almeria, where the only vegetation is the European fan palm (Chamaerops humilis), and thorny thickets of blackthorn and at higher elevations, Kermes oak groves and mastic (Pistacia lentiscus).
+If one ignores the influence of the mountains, the typical Mediterranean peninsular forest is made up of evergreen trees: oak forests, cork oaks, wild olives, juniper, and so on.
+These are accompanied, replaced (in warmer regions) and eroded by Aleppo pine (Pinus halepensis), and by juniper and stone pine forests in areas of sandy ground and fixed sand dunes.
+Exceptions to the rule are the more arid region in the southeast, the lower regions of the provinces of Murcia and Almeria, where the only vegetation is the European fan palm (Chamaerops humilis), and thorny thickets of blackthorn and, at higher elevations, Kermes oak groves and mastic (Pistacia lentiscus).
 The same can be said of the salty or endorheic zones, with great differences in temperature, such as the depression of the Ebro, Hoya de Baza and the chalky marls further inland.